ritesh5604/Notification-Service/README.md

 ➤ Get User Notifications
 GET /notifications/users/:userId/notifications

-Returns all notifications for the user.
+Returns all notifications for a specific user.

-🔁 Retry & Queue Logic
+🔁 Queue & Retry Logic
-A new notification is created with status pending.
+New notification created with status pending

-It is pushed to a RabbitMQ queue (notification_queue).
+Pushed to RabbitMQ queue: notification_queue

-The consumer.js fetches and processes it asynchronously.
+consumer.js picks and processes it

-Simulated sending of notifications (with randomized failures).
+Simulated delivery (randomized success/failure)

-Retries up to 3 times.
+Retries up to 3 times on failure

-Final status is updated to sent or failed.
+Final status updated to either sent or failed

-📦 Example Console Output
+📦 Sample Console Output
 bash
 Copy
 Edit
 🚀 Server running on port 5000
 ✅ MongoDB connected
 ✅ Connected to RabbitMQ

-📥 Notification (6650...) queued for processing...
+📥 Notification queued...
-📤 Published to queue: {
+📤 Published to queue:
+{
   userId: 'ritesh134',
   message: 'Hey!',
   type: 'sms',
   notificationId: ObjectId('...')
 }

 🐰 Waiting for messages in queue: notification_queue
-📱 [6650...]
-Sending SMS to user ritesh134: hey!
+📱 Sending SMS to user ritesh134: Hey!
 ✅ Notification sent
 🌐 Frontend Features
-📱 Mobile responsive
+🔄 Real-time status updates (e.g., "Sending...", "Fetched 3 notifications")

-🌙 Dark mode UI
+🌙 Dark mode toggle

+📱 Mobile responsive via CSS media queries

-📤 Send Notifications via dropdown (email/SMS/in-app)
+📤 Send notifications (choose type: email/SMS/in-app)

-📥 Fetch user-specific history
+📥 View notification history by user

-✅ Realtime status feedback (e.g., Sending..., Fetched 3 notifications)

-✅ The frontend client is located in the client/ folder and runs independently via Vite.
+The frontend is located in the notification-frontend directory inside the project.

 ✅ Assumptions
-No real email/SMS APIs; sending is simulated via console logs
+Email/SMS sending is simulated via console logs

-userId is a simple identifier string
+userId is treated as a basic string

-RabbitMQ must be installed and running locally
+RabbitMQ and MongoDB must be installed and running locally

-MongoDB must be accessible at MONGO_URI

 🚀 Deployment
-You can deploy the backend and frontend to platforms like:

 Backend:
-Render

-Railway

-Heroku (with RabbitMQ add-on)
+Deploy to Render, Railway, or Heroku (add RabbitMQ plugin if needed)

 Frontend:
-Vercel

-Netlify

-GitHub Pages (with minor config)

-📝 Ensure environment variables are configured properly on hosting platforms, and backend URL in frontend is updated accordingly.
+Deploy to Vercel, Netlify, or GitHub Pages (works with Vite)

+Make sure to:

+Add your .env file on the host platform

+Set the correct API base URL in the frontend

+🙌 Why This Project Stands Out
+This project mimics real-world notification architecture with:

+Async queue-based processing

+Retry logic

+Notification status tracking

+Clean separation of backend, consumer, and UI responsibilities

+Great for learning, interviews, and portfolio showcasing!

 🤝 Contributing
 Pull requests are welcome!
-For major changes, open an issue first to discuss.
+For suggestions, bugs, or improvements, open an issue and let's collaborate.

+© 2025 Ritesh Pandey — Notification Service built using Node.js, MongoDB, RabbitMQ, React, and good old Vanilla CSS.